pcho0712/node-p5-websocket-communication/README.md

 - Processing Clients
   - encupsulating communication components (ie. websocket, json etc) into a utility class
   - asynchronous visualization for incoming json
+  - add Arduino communication in sample
+  - error handling when the server is down

 - Other Clients
   - make a simple sample in other platforms (eg. touch-designer, html+js etc.)

 - WebSocket Server on Node
   - html visualization
+  - sample json broadcasting when available-clients num == 1

 ## usage-200525